Xilinx/finn/docs/finn/index.rst

    :scale: 40%
    :align: center

 * The repository, this Read the Docs website corresponds to.
 It is about the FINN compiler, which is the centerpiece of the FINN project.
-The GitHub repository can be viewed using the link in the upper right corner.
+The GitHub repository can be viewed using the link for the `dev branch <https://github.com/Xilinx/finn/tree/dev>`_.
 To learn more about the FINN compiler, use this website and for a hands-on experience the repository contains some Jupyter notebooks which can be found under this `link <https://github.com/Xilinx/finn/tree/dev/notebooks>`_.

 .. toctree::
    :maxdepth: 5